-US retail sales up a record 17.7% in a partial rebound
+US shoppers returned with vigor in May in partial rebound

 Some national chains, by contrast, say they have so far avoided their worst fears.
 Macy’s CEO Jeff Gennette has said that his company’s reopened stores are regaining 50% of their typical business.
 Teen retailer American Eagle Outfitters is faring even better, averaging roughly 95% of its normal sales levels.

-But analysts caution that some of the gains thus far probably reflect the impact of temporary government aid and expanded unemployment benefits in the face of a deep recession.
+But analysts caution that some of the gains in Americans' retail spending thus far probably reflect the impact of temporary government aid and expanded unemployment benefits in the face of a deep recession.
 The jobless rate is a historically high 13.3% by the government’s standard measure and an even worse 21.2% by the broadest gauge of unemployment.
 For now, Americans are spending disproportionately more on essentials and less on luxuries.

 The lockdowns sent many mall-based chains further into peril.
 These retailers furloughed workers, slashed costs to preserve dwindling cash reserves and, in the cases of Neiman Marcus, J.Crew and JC Penney, filed for bankruptcy protection.